AppImage/docs.appimage.org/source/reference/appdir-specification.rst

 AppRun
 ++++++

 Every AppImage's AppDir must contain a file (executable, script, etc.) or symlink called :code:`AppRun`, providing the "entry point" of the application.
-When running the AppImage, the :ref:`runtime <ref-runtime>` executes the :code:`AppRun` file within the :ref:`AppDir <ref-appdir>`.
+When running the AppImage, the :ref:`runtime <runtime>` executes the :code:`AppRun` file within the :ref:`AppDir <appdir-specification>`.

 It is located in the root directory that makes up an AppDir, so it can be used to calculate paths relative to the (later mounted) AppDir.